KathrynDH/DataDashboard/README.md

 The website was written with Python using the Flask micro web framework.

-Data was retreived from the World Bank Data API and saved as csv files.
+Data was retrieved from the World Bank Data API and saved as csv files.
 The Python files for creating the csv files are in the data-scripts folder.
 They are not used by the website and were run prior to building the site.